5 min read

-With just a week to go to until election day in the United States, the oil industry is on edge about a new initiative on the Colorado ballot this voting cycle.
-The imminent Proposition 112 vote is the most important political event for the O&G industry in recent memory.
+With just a week to go until election day in the United States, the oil industry is on edge about a new initiative on the Colorado ballot this voting cycle.
+In recent memory, the imminent Proposition 112 vote is the most important political event for the O&G industry.

-At stake is the future of thousands of potential drilling locations in the prolific Rocky Mountain oil and gas resource plays.
+The future of thousands of potential drilling locations in the prolific Rocky Mountain oil and gas resource plays is at stake.

-By changing a well distance requirement known in the industry as a setback, the Proposition 112 resolution could preclude oil and gas development on upwards of 54 percent of the total land surface area of Colorado according to analysis conducted commissioned by the Colorado Oil & Gas Conservation Commission (COGCC).
-The percentage of acreage impacted is even higher in the most sought after drilling areas.
+By changing a reasonable distance requirement known in the industry as a setback, the Proposition 112 resolution could preclude oil and gas development on upwards of 54 percent of the total land surface area of Colorado, according to an analysis conducted commissioned by the Colorado Oil & Gas Conservation Commission (COGCC).
+The percentage of acreage impacted is even higher in the most sought-after drilling areas.

-There are currently 32 drilling rigs actively drilling in the state, a number that could decline dramatically over the next several years if Proposition 112 is implemented.
+There are currently 32 drilling rigs actively drilling in the state, which could decline dramatically over the next several years if Proposition 112 is implemented.

 AlphaSense helps monitor company risk from new political resolutions like Proposition 112 in three key ways:

 - Identify companies with exposure by searching a universe of companies by the name of the resolution

 - Gauge the sense of urgency by looking for an inflection in the number of references to the resolution

 - Understand management’s perception of the risk and planning for it